marcel-van-de-kamp/movie-assignments/exercises/13 - routing and navigation/assignment.md

 - Declare a variable `routeProviders` in the movies module.
   - Call the function `RouterModule.forChild` with the `routes` and assign the result to the `routeProviders` variable.
 - Add the `routeProviders` variable to the `imports` array of the movies module.
 > Are you getting a runtime error that `ngIf` and `ngFor` are not recognized?
-Make sure you import the angular common module into the module `imports` array.
+Make sure you import the angular `CommonModule` into the module `imports` array.

 - Remove the selector from the movies component.
 - Remove the movies component from the `exports` array in the movies module.